conie151/conie151.github.io/README.md

 As I progress in my cybersecurity journey, I actively engage in Microsoft lessons and work towards certifications.
 To enhance my understanding and contribute to the community, I re-study and rewrite my notes in a digital format.
 This not only solidifies my comprehension but also provides a resource for others on a similar learning path.

-## Website

-For a more interactive and user-friendly experience, you can visit my GitHub Pages-hosted website: [Your GitHub.io Website](https://conie151.github.io)

-The website contains a curated collection of my notes, blog posts, and additional resources.
-Feel free to explore and engage with the content.

 Happy coding and learning!